tejaswinidhupad/tejaswinidhupad.github.io/README.md

 - Replace `homepage` in package.json to your domain name or `https://<username>.github.io`
 - In `src/portfolio.js` you can add your personal portfolio details.
 - In `src/theme.js` you can change the theme colors.
-You can change between Light and Dark theme with the theme switch on the header.

 # How to Deploy